SimonIsCoding/ft_irc/README.md

   ```

 #### JOIN (Join Channel)
-- **Purpose**: Join a channel
 > [!NOTE]
 > To join a channel, you can use the '#' or the '&' before the channel's name.
+But #channel is different from &channel.
+- **Purpose**: Join a channel
 - **sic Syntax**: `:JOIN &<channel_name>`
 - **netcat Syntax**: `JOIN &<channel_name>`
 - **Example**: